cporter202/lovable-for-beginners/modules/module-7-code-mode.md

 > - Making precise technical changes
 > - Understanding what Lovable built

+**💡 Plan Information:** Code editing requires a paid plan, but viewing code is free.
+You can build everything using prompts on the free plan!
+See the [Pricing and Plans Guide](../PRICING-AND-PLANS.md) for details.

 ### What You'll See in Code Mode

 When you open Code Mode, you'll see: